 - Direct Unsubsidized Loan The Direct Unsubsidized Stafford Loan is a long-term, low interest, federally regulated student loan.
-The interest rate for Federal Stafford Loan is currently set at 5.41%.
+The interest rate for the Direct Unsubsidized loan prior to July 1st, 2015 is currently set at 6.21%.
 Interest begins accruing immediately after the loan is disbursed.
-Students can opt to defer interest payments while attending school at least half-time. - Direct Graduate Plus Loan This loan is available to credit worthy graduate students.
-The interest rate is currently set at 6.41%.
-There is a 4.288% origination fee deducted from the loan proceeds. - Federal Perkins Loan - Alternative Loans
+Students can opt to defer interest payments while attending school at least half-time. - Direct Graduate Plus Loan This loan is available to students without adverse credit history.
+The maximum loan amount is the student's cost of attendance (determined by PGS) minus any other financial aid received.
+The current interest rate prior to July 1st, 2015 is currently set at 7.21%.
+There is a 4.292% origination fee deducted from the loan proceeds.
+Alternative Loans